coda/packs-sdk/docs/guides/advanced/authentication/oauth2.md

 ### Set developer credentials

-After you the add the configuration code, build a new version of your Pack and then navigate to the **Settings** tab.
+After you add the configuration code, build a new version of your Pack and then navigate to the **Settings** tab.
 There you'll see an **Add OAuth Credentials** button you can use to set the Pack's credentials.

 <img src="../../../../images/auth_oauth.png" srcset="../../../../images/auth_oauth_2x.png 2x" class="screenshot" alt="Setting the OAuth client ID and secret">